department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-form-gating-0220/686-usability-research-plan.md

 #### Research  Questions
 [ Preliminary list...
 Work-in-progress ]
 - Are the forms presented clearly and easy to understand by Veterans?
-  - Do participants undestand the 21-686c is a multi-purpose form?
+  - Do participants understand the 21-686c is a multi-purpose form?
   - Will participants accept the checkbox selection, and understand it makes the form "al-la-carte?"
   - Is the labeling and section headers clear and helpful?
   - Where do we need helper content like tell-me-mores or inline instructions.